erikmswan/mediaQuery.js/README.md

 $(el).('>768', function(el) { el.css('background', 'red'); });
 ```

-This can accomplished with the plugin, of course, keeping the toggle intact:
+This can accomplished with the toggle still on, of course, if you pass an unmatching callback:

 ```javascript
 $(el).('>768', function(el) { el.css('background', 'black'); }, function(el) { el.css('background', 'red'); });
 ```

-This is the preferred method, but I grant that you may not always be able to run these functions at the same time.
+This is the preferred way, but I grant that you may not always be able to bind these functions at the same time.

 # I Hope You Enjoy!
 Please let me know if you have any feedback!
 I mostly focused on the parsing capabilities, as that was the most interesting part to program.
 Thanks for reading :)